Connect with others who understand.

 3. You Risk Scarring

 Anytime you have an open wound in your skin, you risk scarring.
-If you scratch open the affected area regularly, you are more likely to experience scarring there.
-If the area gets infected, it may be even more likely to scar.
-Avoid all of this by trying not to scratch dyshidrotic eczema blisters.
+If you scratch open an area regularly, it’s more likely to scar.
+If the area gets infected, its risk of scarring can increase.
+Not scratching dyshidrotic eczema blisters can help prevent scarring.

 If you scratch regularly, the skin in that area can become thicker and look different than the rest of your skin.
 This is your skin’s defense against scratching.
-If you can’t avoid scratching, talk to your doctor to find an effective anti-itch regimen so your skin can heal.
+If you can’t avoid scratching, talk to your doctor.
+Your healthcare provider can help you find an effective anti-itch regimen so your skin can heal.

 How To Manage Dyshidrotic Eczema

 The best thing you can do to manage dyshidrotic eczema is to find your triggers and avoid them.
-MyEczemaTeam members have taken this approach.
-One explained, “Anyone with dyshidrotic eczema notice a heat/sweat trigger?
+Some MyEczemaTeam members have taken this approach.
+One asked, “Anyone with dyshidrotic eczema notice a heat/sweat trigger?
 Especially for the soles of the feet?”

-Another added, “I looked up dyshidrotic eczema and got a list of triggers.
+Another wrote, “I looked up dyshidrotic eczema and got a list of triggers.
 As I have decreased my exposure, my outbreaks are better.”

-Regularly using a moisturizer on your skin is one of the most important steps you can take to help dyshidrotic eczema heal.
-The moisturizer you use should be free from the chemicals most likely to trigger allergic reactions, including scents, dyes, fragrances, and alcohol.
-They should also be designed for application when your skin is damp, which will help it absorb more moisture.
+Regularly moisturizing your skin with a lotion or ointment, such as petroleum jelly, is one of the most important steps you can take to help dyshidrotic eczema heal.
+Use a moisturizer that doesn’t have chemicals likely to trigger allergic reactions, including scents, dyes, fragrances, and alcohol.
+Look for products designed to be applied when your skin is damp, which will help it absorb more moisture.

 If you have to be in contact with substances that you know can trigger a dyshidrotic eczema flare-up, wear gloves.
-The best ones will be lined with cotton, to further protect your skin, but wearing any gloves you’re not allergic to is better than making direct contact with these substances.
+The best gloves are lined with cotton to further protect your skin.

-If stress seems to trigger dyshidrotic eczema for you, take steps to reduce your stress levels.
-This can be easier said than done, but there several stress-reduction techniques that you can use — even if you are very busy and cannot take anything off your plate.
+According to the American Academy of Dermatology, stress can’t cause dyshidrotic eczema.
+It can, however, trigger a flare-up.
+If stress seems to be a trigger for you, take steps to reduce your stress levels.
+This can be easier said than done, but there are several stress-reduction techniques that you can use — even if you’re very busy and can’t take anything off your plate.

 If your dyshidrotic eczema isn’t going away, is getting worse, or is interfering with your ability to work, study, or sleep, talk to your dermatologist.
-There are a wide variety of treatment options, like topical corticosteroids, and your doctor may be able to help you figure out which one is right for you.
-Some are available over the counter, while others will require a prescription.
+There are many different treatment options, and your doctor can help you figure out which one is right for you.
+Some treatments are available over the counter, while others require a prescription.

 Are you wondering what to do about your dyshidrotic eczema blisters?
 Share your experience in the comments below, or start a conversation by posting on your Activities page.